 The Chicago-based Coleman Foundation, established in 1951 by former Fannie May Candies company owners Dorothy and J.D.
 Stetson Coleman, works toward its founders’ vision of creating opportunities that empower people to improve their quality of life in the Chicago area.
-Among the foundation’s tenets is offering support that empowers people to have over their own paths through cancer care and treatment, along with programs for people with developmental disabilities and entrepreneurship education.
+Among the foundation’s tenets is supporting initiatives that give people power over their own paths through cancer care and treatment, along with programs for people with developmental disabilities and entrepreneurship education.

-A focus of Coleman’s Cancer program is to improve cancer care.
+A focus of Coleman’s Cancer and Health Rehabilitation Services program is to help patients access high-quality services, become engaged in their treatment, and feel empowered to make good decisions about their care.
 In 1981, the foundation began aiding cancer research and then cancer support centers, which provide patients support following hospital treatments.
 It was in the cancer support centers that the Coleman Foundation Directors discovered where the foundation could make a significant impact.

 In the late 1990s, Coleman began increasing funding toward supportive care after noting that programs, such as nutrition counseling and psychosocial care following cancer treatment had a direct benefit for cancer patients.
 While the benefits of supportive care are apparent, many Chicago area patients and families lack access to services and struggle with unmet needs.